Prosecutors say Epstein tried to tamper with witnesses after Herald published series

 Investigative journalism makes a difference.
 Your support makes it possible.
 Click here to subscribe today.

-Berman said the government found that two days after the Herald published the three-part series, Epstein wired $100,000 from a trust account he controlled to an individual who had been named as a possible co-conspirator in his 2008 Florida non-prosecution agreement.
-Three days later, on Dec.
-3, Epstein wired another $250,000 from the same account to another person identified as a co-conspirator to Epstein’s sex trafficking operation, the court filing said.
+The Miami Herald’s three-part series was published near the end of November 2018.
+Berman said the government found that two days after publication, Epstein wired $100,000 from a trust account he controlled to an individual who had been named as a possible co-conspirator in his 2008 Florida non-prosecution agreement.
+Shortly thereafter, Epstein wired $250,000 from the same account to another person identified as a co-conspirator to Epstein’s sex trafficking operation, the court filing said.

 “Neither of these payments appears to be recurring or repeating during the approximately five years of bank records presently available to the government.
 This course of action, and in particular the timing, suggests the defendant was attempting to further influence co-conspirators who might provide information against him in light of the recently re-emerging allegations,’’ Berman wrote to Senior U.S. District Court Judge Richard M. Berman, no relation to the prosecutor.